One of the biggest challenges product innovators in established companies face in defining an MVP is getting buy-in from internal stakeholders.

-6. “T-shirt size” the LOE for each feature, if practicable.
+6. “T-shirt size” the LOE for each feature, if practical.
 Just L/M/S at this point.
 A quick conversation with your engineering lead can give you this.

 Like with roadmap prioritization, this entire exercise can also be done via a simple spreadsheet.
-Here’s a template I use that you can freely download.
+Here’s a template I’ve used that you can freely download.